matzpersson/laravel-restapi-crud/readme.md

  }
 ````

-Now add the api token to any subsequent call.
+Now add the api token to the header of any subsequent call.
 This one gets a full jobs list using the GET verb:

 ````ruby
 curl -X GET http://localhost:8000/api/jobs \
   -H "Accept: application/json" \